homul/bregman-sinkhorn-mwis-LP.slim/README.md

 ./main ../tests/test.json 10
 ./main ../tests/test3.json 16
 ```
-The respective outputs in Relase mode can be found in  `../tests/output.txt` and `../tests/output3.txt`.
+The respective outputs in Release mode can be found in  `../tests/output.txt` and `../tests/output3.txt`.

 ---